SCM Globe

 Do three things to explore any supply chain:

-1. DEFINE ENTITIES — drag/drop entity icons to place them on a digital map (like Google Maps) and create an accurate supply chain model.
+1. DEFINE ENTITIES — drag/drop entity icons to place them on a digital map (like Google Maps) to create a supply chain model.

-2. RUN SIMULATIONS — see supply chain performance and find where problems occur.
+2. RUN SIMULATIONS — run the model in simulations to see supply chain performance and find where problems occur.

-3. IMPROVE PERFORMANCE — based on what the simulations show, make changes to your supply chain model (build skills by working with case studies).
+3. IMPROVE PERFORMANCE — based on what the simulations show, make changes to your model to fix problems and improve performance .

 1. DEFINE ENTITIES — Create/Edit a Supply Chain Model in the Edit Screen